International-Data-Spaces-Association/IDSA-Rulebook/documentation/3_Functional_Requirements.md

 space, various mechanisms are available to the participants.
-The mechanisms in a decentralized data space enable participants to agree on the set of policies and their enforcement, thus sharing responsibility for the data space authority function.
+The mechanisms in a decentralized data space enable participants to agree on the set of policies and their enforcement, thus sharing responsibility for the data space governance authority function.

 When evaluating different data space architectures and deployment models, the individual set of rules that serves as the basis is